 - Though this recipe is the most common, there are a number of variations.
 Some use just 2 ounces of pineapple juice, and others prefer to add more rum.
 It's a matter of personal preference, so mix it how you like it.

 - Cream of coconut is a nonalcoholic drink mixer that is sweeter than coconut cream.
 Canned coconut cream or coconut milk can be substituted (you may want to add a sweetener such as simple syrup).
 Coconut milk sold in cartons will work, but it's not as thick or rich as the others.

 The original Painkiller was created at the Soggy Dollar Bar in the 1970s.
 The hotspot on the British Virgin Islands was owned by Daphne Henderson.
 With no dock on the beach, patrons had to swim to shore, getting their money wet along the way.
 This inspired the bar's name.

-The Painkiller quickly became known as the drink to have at the Soggy Dollar and it became famous in the islands.
-The recipe was a well-kept secret, but everyone enjoyed it.
+The Painkiller was the Soggy Dollar's signature cocktail, and it became famous in the islands.
+The recipe was a well-kept secret.

-The recipe spread and it quickly became a modern classic in the tiki cocktail scene.
+The drink took off, and Tobias trademarked it as Pusser's Painkiller.
+The recipe spread, and it quickly became a modern classic in the tropical cocktail scene.

-Though the story of the Painkiller does not change the appeal of the drink, it is an interesting case of who can "own" a cocktail recipe or name.
-It's not the first case in the courts as we've seen similar arguments surrounding the Bacardi Cocktail and the Dark 'n Stormy.
+Though the story of the Painkiller does not change the appeal of the drink, it is an interesting case of who can "own" or trademark a cocktail recipe or name.
+It's not the first case in the courts; similar arguments have surrounded the Bacardi cocktail and the dark 'n' stormy.

 How Strong Is the Painkiller?

-As it stands in the recipe and if we were to pour Pusser's U.S. offering of their Blue Label (84 proof), the Painkiller weighs in at 10 percent ABV (20 proof).
-This is nothing compared to cocktails like the Martini (60 proof), but sweet drinks, hot days, and summer sun can quickly get you drunker than you expected.
+When made with Pusser's Blue Label (84 proof in the U.S.), the Painkiller weighs in at 10 percent ABV (20 proof).
+This is nothing compared to cocktails like the martini (60 proof), but sweet drinks, hot days, and summer sun can quickly get you drunker than you expect.